 Adam Szweras, a former director of the Company, serves as the Chairman of the Board of Directors of Nutritional High International Inc. ("Nutritional High"), a public company that manufactures and processes hemp and cannabis infused oils, extracts, and edible products for medical and adult use.
-During the year ended December 31, 2020, the Company made purchases at arm's length market rates in the amount of \$344,607 (2019 - \$655,322) from a subsidiary of Nutritional High.
-As at December 31, 2020, an amount of \$4,449 (December 31, 2019 - \$103,687) owing to Nutritional High was included in accounts payable and accrued liabilities in the Company's consolidated statements of financial position.
-Additionally, during the year ended December 31, 2020, Nutritional High (Calyx) made purchases at arm's length market rates in the amount of \$276,316 from the Company (2019 - \$nil).
-As at December 31, 2020, an amount of \$169,350 (December 31, 2019 - \$nil) was owed from Calyx and included in accounts receivable, net in the Company's consolidated statements of financial position.
+During the three months ended March 31, 2021, the Company made purchases at arm's length market rates in the amount of \$48,522 (Q1 2020 - \$81,682) from a subsidiary of Nutritional High.
+As at March 31, 2021, an amount of \$66,680 (December 31, 2020 - \$169,350), was owed from Calyx and included in accounts receivable, net in the Company's unaudited condensed interim consolidated statements of financial position.